apache/rocketmq-site/_docs/08-release-manual.md

  * check NOTICE, should have a notice for third-party dependency if necessary
  * extract the zip and check if the source version is correct
  * verify the asc(PGP sign),SHA512
- * build the source, start nameserver and broker according to the quick-start
+ * build the source, start name-server and broker according to the quick-start
  * run clusterList command to see if the version is correct